alexa/alexa-auto-sdk/aacs/android/service/README.md

 **Type:** String
 Indicates the version of AACS to be used.
 Releases of AACS will have current and minimum-supported versions.
 Versions outside this range will not be compatible and the service will not start as a result.

-### persistentSystemService
-**Type:** Boolean

-When `persistentSystemService` is set to `false` (default), AACS starts as a foreground service, which has higher priority on the Android system.
-If you have system-level control over your device, you may set this field to `true` to run AACS as a truly persistent service.
-Doing so also hides the AACS notification that is displayed when the service is run in the foreground.
+>**Note:** `persistentSystemService` configuration is deprecated.
+You no longer need to specify this field to run AACS as a persistent system service.
+If you have root access on the device and your application containing AACS AAR is a system application, then AACS is run as a system service.

 ### startServiceOnBootEnabled
 **Type:** Boolean